QuantEcon/lecture-source-py/source/rst/numpy.rst

 Exercise 3
 ----------------

-Recall our :ref:`earlier discussion <oop_ex1>` of the empirical cumulative distribution function
+Recall our :ref:`earlier discussion <oop_ex1>` of the empirical cumulative distribution function.

 Your task is to